 However, for the sake of education, it’s good to get an idea of what to do in case the situation should arise in the future.

 The good news is that in many cases, fig poisoning caused by jackfruit is mild, and cats experience mostly an upset stomach, vomiting, and irritation—but make a full recovery.

 1. Isolate and Monitor

 All we really mean by this is to get the source of poison—in this case, the jackfruit, away from them.
 Make sure that you are mindful of any pieces that might be in their fur.
 It’s a good idea to get them onto some sort of tile or hard flooring, which is easier to clean in case they vomit.

 2. Call Your Vet

-Keep an eye on your little guy and give your vet a call.
-There’s a good chance they’ll want you to bring them in for monitoring, in case they need further treatment.
-Sometimes, if the cat is displaying very mild symptoms, they may have you keep an eye on them.
+Keep an eye on your little guy, and give your vet a call.
+There’s a good chance they’ll want you to bring them in for monitoring in case they need further treatment.
+Sometimes, if the cat is displaying very mild signs, they may have you keep an eye on them.